SQuinones/Practicing_HTML/README.md

 # Practicing_HTML
-In this project I am practicing  hoe to create my eportfolio website
+In this project I am practicing  how to create my eportfolio website